TilmanGriesel/graphite/extras/theme-patcher/README.md

 **Error handling:**

-- Invalid RGB values will raise a validation error
+- Invalid values will raise a validation error
 - Invalid token names will raise a validation error
 - Missing tokens in YAML files will be logged as errors
 - Failed updates are logged to `logs/graphite_theme_patcher.log`